 This burnout has a high cost.
 Replacing a skilled sales rep is expensive and time-consuming, involving recruitment fees, training costs, and the ramp-up period for a new hire.
 A team with high turnover is always rebuilding, never hitting its full stride.
 Reducing the admin burden is one of the most effective ways to keep your best reps happy, engaged, and focused on hitting their numbers.

-Stalled Deals and Missed Opportunities
+When Deals Stall and Opportunities Are Missed

 When reps are buried in admin, follow-up slows down.
 Important details get missed.
 Promising accounts go quiet.
 According to Forrester, the average sales rep wastes about 14 hours a week on administrative tasks.
 That’s nearly two full workdays lost every single week.
 This delay is where deals die.